thebrianbug/dotfiles/ASUS_NIXOS_INSTALL.md

     - **Existing Partition**: `nvme0n1p1` (from the table above).
     - **Filesystem**: `vfat`
-    - **Size**: Typically **260 MiB to 500 MiB** (already existing).
+    - **Size**: Typically **260 MiB** (your current size) or **1 GB (1024 MiB)** if you perform the optional expansion.
     - **Action**: **DO NOT FORMAT\!** Simply mount this partition at `/boot/efi` during NixOS installation.
 This allows both Windows and NixOS to share the same bootloader.

     **--- IMPORTANT CONSIDERATION FOR 260 MiB EFI PARTITION ---**
-    **If you choose to re-use an existing 260 MiB EFI partition (`nvme0n1p1`) without resizing it, you will typically be limited to keeping only 1 NixOS generation at a time.** This is due to the combined size of Windows boot files, the necessary generic EFI files, and NixOS's kernels/initramfs files (which can easily be 80-120 MiB per generation). **Sacrificing additional generations means you lose NixOS's powerful rollback capability**, making system updates riskier.
+    **If you choose to re-use your existing 260 MiB EFI partition (`nvme0n1p1`) without resizing it, you will typically be limited to keeping only 1 NixOS generation at a time.** This is due to the combined size of Windows boot files, the necessary generic EFI files, and NixOS's kernels/initramfs files (which can easily be 80-120 MiB per generation). **Sacrificing additional generations means you lose NixOS's ability to seamlessly rollback to previous bootable system states directly from the boot menu**, making some system updates riskier.

-    **For robust dual-booting with multiple NixOS generations (recommended), expanding your EFI partition to at least 512 MiB or ideally 1 GiB is strongly advised.** This typically requires shrinking your Windows partition and moving partitions, which is a complex and high-risk operation best performed with full data backups.
+    **For new users, proceeding with the 260 MiB EFI initially is a valid strategy.** It reduces complexity for your first NixOS installation.
+NixOS's declarative nature and the ability to keep your configurations in Git provide a strong recovery mechanism for most NixOS-specific issues.
+If you later desire full multi-generation rollback capabilities, you can consider expanding the EFI partition as an advanced, post-installation step (see the dedicated section below).

 2.  **Separate `/boot` Partition (`/boot`)**: